bobbyleg/ABM_CPR_Model_Interface/README.md

 # Agent-Based Common Pool Resource Model GUI

 Welcome to the Agent-Based Common Pool Resource (CPR) model graphical user interface (GUI)!
-This graphical user interface allows you to interact with and explore the results of an agent-based model that investigates the dynamics of social networks in common pool resource environments.
+This graphical user interface allows users to interact with and explore the results of an agent-based model that investigates the dynamics of social networks in common pool resource environments.

 ## Abstract